-A little bit is an English colloquialism that is used to emphasize that something happening in many different possible ways.
+A little bit is an English colloquialism emphasize that something is very small in amount, degree, or extent.
 A colloquialism is a word or phrase that has arisen from English but is not considered formal or grammatical.
 Colloquial words or phrases are used very frequently in spoken English.
 The term bit means small piece, part, or quantity of something but is also used to mean ‘a fair amount’ or ‘a somewhat significant amount.’

 Meaning of ‘A Little Bit’